Vials of blood - Your Lipid Panel Blood Test: What Your Doctor Isn’t Telling You - AMMD™

 Most of us have had a lipid panel blood test and were told all these different numbers.
 The problem with this is that conventional medicine only looks at the total number because that’s all the information they have.

-Not all LDL cholesterol is created equal.
-Remember, each of the four lipoproteins have a different size.
-The smaller the LDL particle, the easier it is for it to get into the arteries.
+LDL cholesterol comes in different forms, and not all are equal.
+Remember, each of the four lipoproteins has a different size.
+The smaller the LDL particle, the easier it is to get into the arteries.
 Larger LDL particles have a much harder time getting into the narrow canal of your arteries.

-An advanced lipid panel analyzes the makeup of HDL and LDL cholesterol, which allows for measuring the subtypes such as VLDL and chylomicrons.
-Talk with your functional medical doctor about getting an advanced lipid panel blood test.
+An advanced lipid panel analyzes the makeup of HDL and LDL cholesterol.
+This allows for measuring the subtypes such as VLDL and chylomicrons.
+Talk with your functional medicine doctor about getting an advanced lipid panel blood test.
 I used advanced lipid testing from the Cleveland Heart Lab to help my patients get a better picture of their risk for heart disease.

 How to Lower Your Risk of Heart Disease

-You don’t have to wait on an advanced lipid panel test or be told you have high cholesterol to take steps to lower your risk of heart disease.
-I recommend following five steps to help support healthy heart function and optimize your cardiovascular health.
+I want to assure you that the power is in your hands.
+You don’t have to wait on an advanced lipid panel test or be told you have high cholesterol to take steps to lower your risk of heart disease!
+To that end, I recommend following five steps to help support healthy heart function and optimize your cardiovascular health.

 1. Optimize Your Diet

-A diet high in processed foods, refined sugars, and unhealthy fat will do extensive damage to your heart over time.
+A diet high in processed foods, refined sugars, and unhealthy fat will damage your heart over time.
 That’s why it’s important to eliminate toxic and inflammatory foods and eat a nutrient-dense diet that includes:

 • Wild-caught fatty fish such as salmon